-Our first step towards this result, and a core ingredient of the rest of the paper, is Proposition (2.29) which states that not only are the geometric sorts for each valuation orthogonal but also that the structure of any given geometric sort is the one induced by the relevant padic closure.
+Our first step towards this elimination result, and a core ingredient of the rest of the paper, is Proposition 2.26 which states that not only are the geometric sorts for each valuation orthogonal but also that the structure of any given geometric sort is the one induced by the relevant p-adic closure.

 We then proceed to deduce, from this strong statement on the independence of the valuations, a result on the structure of definable subsets of the valued field, where, at first sight, the valuations do interact.
-Since we are unable, in pseudo-p-adic fields, to give a canonical version of the first author's density result [Mon17b, Theorem 6.11], we choose to work at the level of types by proving, in Theorem (2.44), that every type over algebraically closed sets of imaginary parameters is consistent with a global quantifier free type which is invariant over the geometric part of the parameters.
-The last ingredient needed to prove weak elimination of imaginaries is to extend the first author's amalgamation result [Mon17b, Theorem 3.21] to allow geometric parameters, cf. Theorem (2.55).
-This in particular required proving, in Theorem (2.16), existential closedness of pseudo-p-adicaly closed fields in a stronger language containing Macintyre's language for each p-adic valuation.
+The key ingredient of the first author's proof that pseudo real closed fields eliminate imaginaries is [21, Theorem 6.11] which states that, in dimension one, the decomposition given by the density theorem can be chosen in a canonical way.
+In pseudo p-adically closed fields, it is unclear if such a canonical decomposition exists.
+We choose instead to work at the level of types by proving, in Theorem 2.43, that every type over algebraically closed sets of imaginary parameters is consistent with a global quantifier free type which is invariant over the geometric part of the parameters.

+The last ingredient needed to prove weak elimination of imaginaries is to extend the first author's amalgamation result [21, Theorem 6.13] to allow geometric parameters, cf. Theorem 2.54.
+In particular, this requires us proving Theorem 2.17 which states an existential closedness property of pseudo p-adically closed fields in a stronger language than the field language, containing Macintyre's language for each p-adic valuation.

 As is often the case, coding finite sets is mostly an independent issue.
 Here, we deduce it from the coding of finite sets in algebraically closed fields equipped with finitely many independent valuations.
-Our approached, inspired by Johnson's account [Joh, \S 6.2] of the coding of finite sets in algebraically closed valued fields, consists in first lifting tuples of geometric points by generically stable types of the valued field and then using the code of these types to encode finite sets.
+Our approach, inspired by Johnson's account [18, §6.2] of the coding of finite sets in algebraically closed valued fields, consists in first lifting tuples of geometric points by generically stable types of the valued field and then using the code of these types to encode finite sets.

 The organization of the paper is as follows.
-Section I contains the more abstract results and Section 2 is devoted to pseudo-p-adically closed fields.
-We start, in Section I.I, by recalling definitions related to imaginaries and their elimination.
-In Section I.2, we consider invariant types that can be approximated by definable types and the germs of definable functions over such types.
-We conclude the abstract part of the paper, in Section I.3, by proving a criterion for weak elimination of imaginaries and discussing various specific cases of that criterion.
-Preliminaries on the model theory of valued fields and pseudo-p-adically closed fields can be found in Section 2.1.
-Section 2.2 contains the main theorem and various details regarding the language that we will be using.
+Section 1 contains the more abstract results and Section 2 is devoted to pseudo p-adically closed fields.
+We start, in Section 1.1, by recalling definitions related to imaginaries and their elimination.
+In Section 1.2, we consider invariant types that can be approximated by definable types and the germs of definable functions over such types.
+We conclude the abstract part of the paper, in Section 1.3, by proving a criterion for weak elimination of imaginaries and discussing various specific cases of that criterion.

+Preliminaries on the model theory of valued fields and pseudo p-adically closed fields can be found in Section 2.1.
+Section 2.2 contains various details regarding the language that we will be using.
 The orthogonality and purity of the geometric sorts is proved in Section 2.3.
-Section 2.4 is devoted to the description of the algebraic closure in bounded pseudo-p-adically closed fields, including geometric imaginaries, and in Section 2.5, we prove the existence of quantifier free invariant extensions of types over algebraically closed bases.
+Section 2.4 is devoted to the description of the algebraic closure in bounded pseudo p-adically closed fields, including geometric imaginaries, and in Section 2.5, we prove the existence of quantifier free invariant extensions of types over algebraically closed bases.
 Amalgamation over geometric points is proved in Section 2.6.
-Finally, in Section 2.7, we code finite sets.
+Finally, in Section 2.7, we code finite sets and we deduce elimination of imaginaries in Section 2.8.